 While designing programs, products and services for our teams, let’s not forget the true meaning of what the “human” in Human Resources really means.
-The humanity of our human resources was at the focus of almost every larger-scale HR discussion and conference in 2018, such as Unleash18, Personal Management Kongress 2018 or Merit Summit 2018.
+The humanity of our human resources is at the focus.

 We seem to come back to this topic over and over again, trying to understand what it truly means and trying our best to stay up-to-date with the “buzziness” or new top hashtags in HR like “new work”, “ongoing feedback”, “autonomy”, “fairness” and lazy, impatient and ego-centric millennials with low self-esteem.